flatiron-labs/learn.co-CommonMark/quiz.md

 # Quiz Specs

+Quiz blocks begin and end with a triple question mark reserved character `???`.

 The first h1 inside of the `??? ... ???` block is the title of the quiz.
-This is required.
+The title must have a newline above and below it.
+THIS IS REQUIRED!

+Questions are delineated by `?:` followed by the question text.

 Questions with one answer have `( )` to indicate the choices.
 These will be parsed into radio buttons.